 As a required part of the College curriculum, each student will perform a variety of on-set and off-set crew positions.
 It is the primary mission of the College to provide a level playing field for all students, so that they have an opportunity to perform a variety of crew positions for the purpose of their education.
 Students performing these crew positions are doing so for the primary purpose of their education, with a secondary purpose to provide support for production.

 Students are required — and have the right — to perform each of these jobs regardless of their actual or perceived skill level.

-Any student who takes over another student’s job, who switches jobs without prior approval of the Head of Production (HOP), who refuses to work on assigned responsibilities, or who refuses another student the right to perform his or her assigned job will be in violation of FSU’s Academic Honor Policy and the College’s Professional Code of Conduct and may be placed on immediate probation or dismissed from the program without advance notice.
+Any student who takes over another student’s job, who switches jobs without prior approval of the Head of Production (HOP), who refuses to work on assigned responsibilities, or who refuses another student the right to perform their assigned job will be in violation of FSU’s Academic Honor Policy and the College’s Professional Code of Conduct and may be placed on immediate probation or dismissed from the program without advance notice.

 Evaluation of student performance for the purpose of grades or disciplinary action is the sole right and function of the College faculty and staff.